Academic Policies and Regulations

 Add/Drop/Swap

-Petition for Withdrawal from Course(s)
+Withdrawal from Course(s)

 After the Add/Drop/Swap period ends, a letter grade of “W” or “WF” is assigned for courses removed from a student’s schedule; the “W” or “WF” will appear on the transcript.
-A grade of W (no academic penalty) is granted during the first six full weeks of classes of the semester, providing that the student continues to carry a load of 12 credit hours, and with approval of the student’s academic adviser and the Advising Support Center.
-Course withdrawals made after the first six weeks will be assigned a “WF” (academic penalty) except as elsewhere provided for in this Catalog.
+A grade of W (no academic penalty) is granted if the course withdrawal request is submitted on or before the forty-third (43) day of classes, providing that the student continues to carry a load of 12 credit hours, and with approval of the student’s academic adviser and the Advising Support Center.
+Course withdrawals made after the forty-third (43) day of classes will be assigned a “WF” (academic penalty) except as elsewhere provided for in this Catalog.
+(See Academic Calendar for specific dates)

-Petition for Repetition of Courses
+Repetition of Courses

 Student responsibilities (illustrative not exhaustive): Secure approval from the faculty adviser and ASC.
 Follow all procedures and meet all deadlines regarding schedule adjustments.
 Know and understand the limitations and restrictions imposed by this policy.